- Pell Grant

 FSEOG awards range from $100 to $200 a year.

-The Board of Governors provides fee waivers for eligible students to assist with
+The CA College Promise Grant provides fee waivers for eligible students to assist with

 In an effort to help students succeed in the California community colleges, the Student Success Act of 2012 (California Senate Bill 1456) was signed into law by Governor Brown.
 Among other aspects, the Act included the creation of minimum academic and progress standards that must be met for continued eligibility for the Board of Governors Fee Waiver Program (BOGFW).
 These are different and separate standards from those for student federal aid, Cal Grants.